 In both indices, each good and service is “weighted” by how the index population distributes its spending.
 Housing tends to be a larger budget item than toiletries, for example, so housing is given more relative importance in the index.
-But the indices don’t weight items the same because they track different numbers of items and use different data sources – as we mentioned earlier, the CPI gets information from businesses, and the PCE index gets information from consumers.
+But the indices don’t weight items the same because they track different numbers of items and use different data sources – as we mentioned earlier, the CPI gets information from consumers, and the PCE index gets information from businesses.

 To understand the gap in 2022, let’s review some weighting differences:

 When rents and energy costs rise faster than other prices, CPI inflation tends to run higher than PCE inflation.
 And according to the Bureau of Economic Analysis, the two spending categories that increased the most year-over-year as of May 2022 were (1) housing and utilities and (2) gasoline and other energy goods.

 So weighting is part of the reason we’re seeing two different inflation numbers from the PCE and CPI.

 Human behavior is another factor in the difference between these indices.
 There are two ways we can respond to inflation’s pressure on our budgets.
 For one, we can stop/reduce our purchases of expensive items.
 For example, we can drive less or buy an electric car to cut down on expensive gasoline.
 If this behavior is sustained, it’s known as “demand destruction.”

 However, we don’t put spending completely on hold when inflation overheats.
 When prices go up for our favorite items, we may just switch to cheaper items.
 When steak is high, we may buy chicken instead.
 Or we switch from major-brand goods to store brand items.
 Going out to eat?
 You may decide to nosh at a local taco joint instead of sitting down at an upscale seafood restaurant.